Pregnant women are recommended to receive a single dose of pertussis-containing vaccine in each pregnancy

 - the antibody level needed in mothers to pass on immunity to newborn infants is unknown

-The optimal time for pertussis vaccination in pregnancy is between mid 2nd trimester and early 3rd trimester (between 20 and 32 weeks gestation).
+The optimal time for pertussis vaccination in pregnancy is between 20 and 32 weeks gestation.
 This is because:

-- levels of pertussis antibodies that are likely to be protective are detected in infants born to mothers vaccinated in the 2nd and 3rd trimesters
+- levels of pertussis antibodies that are likely to be protective are detected in infants born to mothers vaccinated between 20 and 32 weeks gestation

 - maternal antibodies are actively transported to the fetus from 13 weeks,20 with maximum transfer 30 weeks gestation onwards21